 The heritage train experience runs through some of America’s best wine growing regions, and attracts thousands of tourists each year.
 “There is no other fine dining train in Australia.
 Q Train will use the Bellarine railway but it will be stopping at various locations along the line so people can sit and dine and enjoy the scenery.
 For instance sitting the train out there along Swan Bay, with the swans and birdlife, unique, it can’t be done anywhere else,” he said.

-“I’ve travelled the world on trains for many, many years and I’ve always wanted to do something like this – Andrew Bridger”
+“I’ve travelled the world on trains for many, many years and I’ve always wanted to do something like this – Andrew”

 “From a food and beverage point of view, the whole objective is to showcase Bellarine produce and wines.
 It will be like a taste of the Bellarine on rails.
-Mr Bridger said he first “nagged” Queensland rail about the carriages while they were still in service some five years ago.
+Andrew said he first “nagged” Queensland rail about the carriages while they were still in service some five years ago.